Introduction on Hive Drop Table

 - Data is in HDFS

-So basically, for the hive drop table to have the data, the data file is a prerequisite.
-In this article, we are going to see how to drop tables in the hive, what happens when the table is dropped and all things related to the drop table in the hive.
+Basically, for the hive drop table to have the data, the data file is a prerequisite.
+In this article, we will see how to drop tables in the hive, what happens when the table is dropped and all things related to the drop table in the hive.

 Types of Drop Table in Hive